 - The Student's Books form the core of the course.
-The illustrations, photographs, and maps bring alive the familiar environment and distant places, and both natural and man-made geographical features. - The 'Contents' page details the learning outcomes for each unit. - Each unit of the Student's Book consists mainly of reading texts and making observations, followed by assessment questions. - The 'Overview' at the end of each unit virtually represents the various topics in the unit and how they are interlinked to each other. - Fact boxes contain interesting information about the relevant topics and key fact boxes at the end of each unit summarize the unit.
+The illustrations, photographs, and maps bring alive the familiar environment and distant places, and both natural and man-made geographical features. - The 'Contents' page details the learning outcomes for each unit. - Each unit of the Student's Book consists mainly of reading texts and making observations, followed by assessment questions. - The 'Overview' at the end of each unit virtually represents the various topics in the unit and how they are interlinked to each other. - Fact boxes contain interesting information about the relevant topics. - The 'Building Skill' feature box serves as a valuable tool for students to develop geospatial skills and actively engage with the subject matter.
+These suggested activities provide practical exercises, real-world scenarios, and opportunities for critical thinking, allowing the students to apply their learning in a meaningful and relevant way.